Beyond the most frequently asked questions (below), we welcome all questions, and will provide supportive scientific

 Bottom line: most people with lactose issues tolerate Trimona yogurt well.

 Dairy is not a singular thing.
 A2 cows differ substantially from A1 cows.
 And cow milk differs from goat/sheep milk.
 Organic, grass-fed A2 cows make much less milk daily than do A1 cows, so it’s richer, healthier, non-toxic, and free of allergens.
 The allergy component often called “devil in the milk” is found mostly in conventional dairy breed cows such as Holstein (A1) and appeared way back due to natural mutation (proline converted to histidine) or in cows engineered to mass-produce milk.
 Its scientific name is BCM-7 (beta-casomorphin-7).
 It is a group of seven amino acids in the A1 beta casein peptide chain.
 This dangerous allergen, which has been linked to type 1 diabetes in children and various autoimmune diseases is not present in pure A2 cows which are preferably used to make Trimona yogurt.
 Good news is that this casomorphin goes through a process of degradation during fermentation of yogurt.
-It is diminished to a miniscule amount, and it is believed to be harmless in yogurt and some cheeses.
+It is diminished to a miniscule amount in yogurt and some cheeses.
 Even so, Trimona uses predominantly milk from A2 cows.

 Yes.
 We don’t have additives, artificial preservatives, sweeteners, or gluten thickeners added to our yogurt.